High-order Regularity Theory for High-contrast Elliptic Homogenization: High-order regularity theory in high contrast

-For our induction assumption, we suppose that the assumptions (i)$_{k-1}$, (ii)$_{k-1}$, and (iii)$_{k-1}^{'}$ hold.
+\emph{Step 2.
+Proof of (ii)$_k$.} For our induction assumption, we suppose that the assumptions (i)$_{k-1}$, (ii)$_{k-1}$, and (iii)$_{k-1}^{'}$ hold.
 Assumption \ref{d.renormellipt} provides us with a positive exponent $\theta>0$, which we fix now universally even for~(iii)$_{k}^{'}$.
 The exponent of $\nf\theta2$ within the claim arises from the right-hand side of Proposition~\ref{corcontrolen}.

 From the harmonic approximation result in Proposition \ref{propharmappr}, we have for any harmonic polynomial $\overline{u}\in\overline{\mathcal{A}}_k$ that there exist a function $u_n\in\mathcal{A}(\diamondsuit_n)$ and a constant $C(d,s,\gamma)<\infty$ satisfying